Michal-Atlas/DawnStorm/dawnstorm.md

 They will usually just state `Body`, `Soul` and `Influence`; or a universal resource called `Fate` if the enemy is fodder enough.
 They may state several abilities with cooldowns and attacks with their own die bonuses.
 If it is stated that a weapon either carried or natural, is of a certain type, consider the enemy to be able to use the maneuvers that those weapons would grant.

+Legendary creatures,
+that are fought mostly 1 against the entire party, should use Legendary actions.
+This allows the creature to take an action after every other creature, as long as it has additional logical ways to do this.
+I.E.: Claws, a tail and a fiery breath